 Spend your summer floating, kayaking, paddling and canoeing these Northern Michigan rivers.
 From Betsie to Pine or Platte to Manistee, there is a river for all experience levels.
-Explore these four options below to start planning your trip.
+Explore the four below and start planning your trip.

 Betsie River for Experienced Paddlers